Urban Meyer, used to fast starts in college, is welcomed to the NFL with sloppy loss to Texans

 “We were moving the ball, then all of a sudden you look up and see that damned penalty flag,” he added.
 “Some just can’t happen.
 So that was the biggest disappointment.”

 Despite playing on the road after winning just one game in 2020, the Jaguars were favored by oddsmakers, such was the low assessment of the Texans.
-Having benched star quarterback Deshaun Watson, who is facing a number of lawsuits for alleged sexual harassment, Houston started journeyman Tyrod Taylor under center and made graybeard running back Mark Ingram its primary ball-carrier.
+Having benched star quarterback Deshaun Watson, who is facing a number of lawsuits for alleged sexual harassment, Houston started journeyman Tyrod Taylor under center and made graybeard running back Mark Ingram its primary ballcarrier.
 The 32-year-old Taylor, however, played well, using his legs to run for 40 yards and his arm to find veteran wide receiver Brandin Cooks for 132 yards on five catches.

 “At least three times we had him in the grasp, and he extended the play,” Meyer said of Taylor.
 “A couple of times he just launched [the ball] down the field and those guys made plays.
 I’ve always thought he was a heck of a player.
 He had a good day.”

 Opening Day was always a good day for Meyer during his 17 years as a college coach, when he went 17-0 in his teams’ first games, with an average margin of victory of 32 points.
-He won the vast majority of his other games, as well, and notched three national championships.
+He won the vast majority of his other games as well and notched three national championships.

 Even before Sunday’s unsightly loss, though, Meyer appeared to be in for a rougher ride in the NFL.
 His offense looked disjointed in preseason action and lost running back Travis Etienne, the Jaguars’ second selection in April’s first round, to a season-ending injury.
 Meyer was also questioned for giving Tim Tebow, who starred for him as a quarterback at the University of Florida, a long look as a would-be tight end.
-The Jaguars took the field in Houston shortly after CBS Sports published a story that suggested Meyer’s fiery temperament was already rubbing those around him the wrong way, with an anonymous source telling the website, “He has everyone looking over their shoulders already.
+The Jaguars took the field in Houston shortly after CBS Sports published a story that suggested Meyer’s fiery temperament was already rubbing those around him the wrong way, with an anonymous source telling the website: “He has everyone looking over their shoulders already.
 He becomes unhinged way too easily.”

 Meyer’s intensity, combined with health issues, factored into his decisions to step away from successful stints at Florida and Ohio State.
 After Sunday’s loss, he said he would “rather people not worry about me, a gray-haired dude that’s been around for a long time.”